marcostolosa/OmegaPSToolkit/README.md

 >>   sudo opstupdate
 >>   ```
 >> ## **Help**
->>If you want the help message with all the commands "odst" and with other information like the version of each command, what is your OS and other information.
+>>If you want the help message with all "opst" commands and with other information like the version of each command, what is your OS and other informations.
 >>* Run the "OPSThelp" with:
 >>   ```bash
 >>   opsthelp